telerik/blazor-docs/components/form/overview.md

 To use the Form component with a model:

 1. Add the `<TelerikForm>` tag.

 1. Provide an object to the `Model` parameter of the component.

-1. Use the `<FormValidation>` tag and it, provide a validator - like the `DataAnnotationsValidator` that comes with the framework, to enable form validation.
+1. Use the `<FormValidation>` tag and in it, provide a validator - like the `DataAnnotationsValidator` that comes with the framework, to enable form validation.

 ````CSHTML
 @* Provide a model to the Telerik Form *@